 - You have problems with sleep.
 When sleep patterns are disrupted, pro-inflammatory factors such as tumor necrosis factor-alpha and interleukin-6 can become elevated.

 Two blood tests that are inexpensive and good markers of systemic chronic inflammation are the high-sensitivity C-reactive protein (CRP) test and fibrinogen.
 The CRP test can uncover inflammation at the microvascular level.
 Optimal values of the CRP test for men are less than 0.55 mg/L, although men with a value of less than 1.0 mg/L are considered at low risk for heart disease.
 For the fibrinogen test, the optimal range is 200 to 300 mg/dL.

-Generally, doctors tend to check CRP only for individuals who are at high-risk for heart disease or who already have been diagnosed with an inflammatory condition.
-However, it is very possible to have low-grade inflammation with elevated cytokines that remains undetected for quite some time; that is, until enough cellular damage has been done to result in disease symptoms.
+That said, a heart doctor (whom you can find by visiting https://cvgcares.com/ and its likes) generally checks CRP for individuals with a high risk for heart disease.
+They also test the CRP of those who already have been diagnosed with an inflammatory condition.
+However, it is possible to have low-grade inflammation with elevated cytokines that remains undetected for quite some time; that is until enough cellular damage has been done to result in disease symptoms.

 There are several other blood tests for chronic systemic inflammation that measure levels of specific cytokines that are responsible for inflammation.
 These tests are more expensive than the CRP and fibrinogen.
 The tests and their optimal values are as follows:

 - Tumor necrosis factor alpha, less than 1 picogram per milliliter (pg/mL)